Water supply and sanitation in Turkey: Water resources and water use

+As rainfall, evaporation and runoff varies a lot from year to year it is hard to predict river flow.
 Municipal water use accounts for about 11% of total water use in Turkey, compared to 77% used by agriculture and 12% by industry.
 Total water withdrawals for all uses accounted for only 17% of total available water resources in an average year (average 1977–2001).
 Municipal water use thus accounted for only about 3% of available water resources.
 However, water availability is highly seasonal and is not equally distributed throughout the country.
 Local and regional water shortages occur despite ample average water availability.
 For example, in 2007 a severe drought hit the entire Mediterranean coast as well as Central Anatolia and threatened the water supply of Istanbul and Ankara.
-In some areas tourist water use has been blamed for shortages.
-Some suggest filling swimming pools with seawater whereas others suggest desalination.